ritzvik/Hybrid-PDE-solver/sem1/GPU/README.md

 ## ex_cg.c
 The file contains a parallelized implementation of conjugate gradient method as described in the report.
-The file is commented as requiered for explanation
+The file is commented as requiered for explanation.

+This code can be used to benchmark naive conjugate gradient method on both CPU and GPU individually.

 ## makefile
 This is used to compile C codes into executables files.